Spring on the York College campus

 President’s Task Force for Campus Sustainability

-The President's Task Force for Campus Sustainability (PTFCS) was established in December 2019 by the College President, Dr. Pamela Gunter-Smith.
-She charges the PTFCS with: "coordinat[ing] activities and mak[ing] recommendations from the various groups" and to "not only position the College to join other institutions in signing the American College & University Presidents' Climate Leadership Commitments, but also to take action and monitor progress."
+The President's Task Force for Campus Sustainability (PTFCS) was established in December 2019 by the College's fourth president, Dr. Pamela Gunter-Smith.
+The PTFCS is charged with: "coordinat[ing] activities and mak[ing] recommendations from the various groups" and to "not only position the College to join other institutions in signing the American College & University Presidents' Climate Leadership Commitments, but also to take action and monitor progress."

 Statewide Achievements